JakobKlotz/gb-rl/README.md

 ### Record the agent's best run:

-To recreate the agent's best run and record it, run:
+To recreate the agent's best run and record it, execute:

 ```bash
 uv run record.py